Mount Everest

 is special

-The Mount Everest summit straddles the border between Nepal and Tibet, China.
+Mount Everest - whose summit is crossed by the border between Nepal and Tibet, China - is the world's tallest mountain.

-Climbers face many deadly dangers, including:
+Climbers face many deadly dangers on Mount Everest, including:

 Avalanches